open-feature/java-sdk-contrib/tools/provider-tck/README.md

   like `GET /last-evaluation` returning the request the backend last received.
 Until then, a provider that silently drops the context passes.
 - **Targeting and bucketing.** Out of scope by design: that is backend evaluation logic.
-The `@targeting` tag is reserved for context-passthrough scenarios once the gap above is closed.
+The `@targeting` tag is reserved for context-passthrough scenarios once the gap above is closed, and is not declarable until they exist.
 - **Caching.** Whether a stale provider keeps serving last-known values during an outage depends on whether it holds a local copy of the ruleset.
-The `@caching` tag is reserved; no scenarios yet.
+The `@caching` tag is reserved; no scenarios yet, and so not declarable.
 - **Lossless numeric coercion.** `@numeric-coercion` tests only the lossy half of its rule.
 The canonical flag set holds no integral float, so there is nothing to ask "must `10.0` resolve as an integer?" of, and a provider that wrongly answers no still passes.
 Closing it means adding a flag